currents-dev/playwright-aws-codebuild-example/README.md

 ## Documentation

-The repo contains a few Playwright tests, one test always fails (intentionally) for the purpose of demonstration.
+The repo contains a few Playwright tests, one test always fails (intentionally) for demonstration.

 The example [buildspec.yml](https://github.com/currents-dev/aws-codebuild-example/blob/main/buildspec.yml) defines a configuration for running Playwright tests in parallel mode using 3 workers in [matrix mode](https://docs.aws.amazon.com/codebuild/latest/userguide/batch-build.html#batch_build_matrix).
 The example is designed to be executed as a [batch build](https://docs.aws.amazon.com/codebuild/latest/userguide/batch-build.html).

+## Results

+The results are being reported to Currents for more efficient troubleshooting, and monitoring test suite flakiness and performance.

+Currents will collect the following information:

+- commit details
+- console output
+- screenshots
+- videos
+- trace files
+- timing
+- outcomes
+- flaky tests
+- error details
+- tags for more convenient management of the tests

+The example repository uses an AWS CodeBuild project that runs Playwright tests in parallel on 3 containers using [Playwright Sharding](https://playwright.dev/docs/test-parallel#shard-tests-between-multiple-machines).

+Here's an example of a build that has 1 batch job (1) triggering 3 parallel build jobs (2):

+The corresponding run in Currents dashboard:

 ## AWS Setup